CasparCG/libdotnet/README.md

 A small list of what you need to install to get up and running with development and testing.

 > Windows 7 or higher
-> Visual Studio 2010 or higher
+> Visual Studio 2012 or higher
-> .NET Framework 3.5
+> .NET Framework 4.5

 ### Installing

-#### Windows 7, 8, 8.1
+#### Windows 7, 8, 8.1, 10
-> Start by installing Microsoft Visual studio 2010 or greater.
-Get over to `Turn Windows features on or off` and find .NET Framework 3.5 (mark it partially) and press OK.
-It's not necessary to restart your computer after this but it's highly recommended.
+> Start by installing Microsoft Visual studio 2012 or greater.
+Make sure you install .NET Framework 4.5.It's not necessary to restart your computer after this but it's highly recommended.

-#### Windows 10
-> Same as for Windows 7, 8 and 8.1 but with the difference that you have to install SP1 for VS2010 after you have installed Visual Studio 2010.
-If you choose a newer version than 2010 then this is not needed.

 ## Releases